triton-droids/simulation/README.md

 pysims:

+Folder containing Python scripts to run MuJoCo simulations:
+  - `models` folder:
+    - Contains the XML models to use in simulation
+  - `mujoco_run.py`:
-folder containing python scripts to run MuJoCo simulations models folder contains the xml models to use in simulation mujoco_run.py is the main file that tests sensors/actuators on the default humanoid.xml
+    - The main file that tests sensors/actuators on the default `humanoid.xml`